Carbs Are Not the Enemy! Complete Carbohydrate Guide

 Post-Workout.
 Research indicates that consuming some carbohydrates in the 4-6 hours following intense exercise and enhance glycogen replenishment and reduce soreness.
 This becomes more important if you’re training multiple times per day.

 The Ultimate Carb Wingman

-So, you’re ready to reintroduce carbs into your diet, but still a bit weary that you’ll spillover and accumulate a bunch of unwanted body fat during your carb up.
+So, you’re ready to reintroduce carbs into your diet, but still a bit wary that you’ll spillover and accumulate a bunch of unwanted body fat during your carb up.
 Fortunately for you, MTS Nutrition has developed the ultimate carb wingman to accompany any and all carb-heavy meals you tackle in Nutrient Driver.

 MTS Nutrient Driver is a superior glucose disposal and nutrient partitioning supplement that shuttles nutrients into your muscles, thereby preventing fat storage and unwanted fluctuations in blood sugar.
-It’s ideal with a high-carb pre or post workout meal, or for those epic cheat meals you have on the weekend.
+It’s ideal with a high-carb pre or post-workout meal, or for those epic cheat meals, you have on the weekend.
 Nutrient Driver funnels all those tasty carbs directly into your muscles where they get to work building muscle and powering performance, and not towards expanding your waistline.

 Nutrient Driver is here to make carbs great again, one meal at a time.

 2) Knuiman P, Hopman MTE, Mensink M. Glycogen availability and skeletal muscle adaptations with endurance and resistance exercise.
 Nutr Metab (Lond).
 2015;12(1):59. doi:10.1186/s12986-015-0055-9.

 3) Ivy JL.
 Muscle glycogen synthesis before and after exercise.
 Sports Med.
 1991;11(1):6-19.